-When an emergency placement is necessary because the student's behavior is so unruly, disruptive, or abusive that it seriously interferes with the classroom or school operations, the student will be given oral notice of the reason for the action.
-Not later than the tenth day after the date of the placement, the student will be given the appropriate conference required for assignment to a DAEP.
+When an emergency placement is necessary due to excessive unruly behavior is so unruly, disruptive, or abusive that it seriously interferes with the classroom or school operations, the student will be given oral notice of the reason for the action.
+Not later than the tenth day after the date of placement, the student will be given the appropriate conference required for assignment to a DAEP.